Posted on Thursday, June 23rd, 2022 at 2:48 pm

 Why a Citation Might Not Be Issued After a Crash

-If a person in Alabama is injured in an accident, both drivers must file a police report by state law.
+If a person in Alabama is injured in a car accident, both drivers must file a police report by state law.
 However, this doesn’t necessarily mean that one of the drivers will receive a citation.
 There are various reasons why a citation might not be issued.

 It could be that neither driver broke any laws when the accident happened.
 Maybe there was not any evidence of speeding by either driver.
 Perhaps there were no indications of driving under the influence.
 It may also be that the police were unable to determine fault.
 Or, a driver might receive a ticket by mail after the accident, if they were caught on a red-light camera or if other evidence becomes available.
 If you have your own pressing questions, contact us today.